hi-iamchris/aws-monitoring-splunk-terraform/README.md

 - AWS instance with API credentials

 ## Input variables
-See `variables.tf` in the "test" directory to set input variables.
+See `main.tf` to set input variables for every module.
 Optionally, have a look at `variables.tf` of every module for details and customisations.

 ## Example of use